|FHIR Infrastructure Work Group||Maturity Level: 5||Ballot Status: Trial Use|

 nnn[x].
 The "nnn" part of the name is constant, and the "[x]" is replaced with the title-cased

 name of the type that is actually used.
 The table view shows each of these names explicitly.

-Elements that have a choice of data type cannot repeat.
-I.e. They must have a maximum cardinality of 1.
+Elements that have a choice of data type cannot repeat - they must have a maximum cardinality of 1.
 When constructing an instance of an element with a choice of types, the authoring system must create a single element with a data type chosen from among the list of permitted data types.

 Note: In object-orientated based implementations, this is naturally represented as a polymorphic property.
 However this is not necessary and the correct implementation varies according to the particular features of the language.
 In XML schema, these become an xs:choice of element.

 The UML diagrams represent the same content as a series of classes that represent the elements of a resource.